WrestleMania 25: Background

+The 25th annual WrestleMania was held at Reliant Stadium in Houston, Texas, which was the second WrestleMania in Houston, after WrestleMania X-Seven in 2001 at the Reliant Astrodome.

 WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania 25 was held on April 5, 2009, at Reliant Stadium in Houston, Texas.
-The event featured wrestlers from the Raw, SmackDown, and ECW brands.
-The event was marketed as "The 25th Anniversary of WrestleMania" and written as "WrestleMania 25th Anniversary".
+WrestleMania 25 was held on April 5, 2009, at Reliant Stadium in Houston, Texas and featured wrestlers from the Raw, SmackDown, and ECW brands.
+Despite being the 24th anniversary of the inaugural WrestleMania in 1985, WWE marketed the event as "The 25th Anniversary of WrestleMania" and written as "WrestleMania 25th Anniversary".

-As the second WrestleMania to be held in Houston and the state of Texas after WrestleMania X-Seven in 2001 at the Astrodome, WWE mainly promoted WrestleMania 25 under the tagline "Everything Is Bigger in Texas, Especially WrestleMania" since its announcement at WrestleMania XXIV in March 2008.
+As the second WrestleMania to be held in Houston and in the U.S. state of Texas after WrestleMania X-Seven in 2001 at the Reliant Astrodome, WWE mainly promoted WrestleMania 25 under the tagline "Everything Is Bigger in Texas, Especially WrestleMania" since its announcement at WrestleMania XXIV in March 2008.
 WWE later began using "The 25th Anniversary of WrestleMania" name in late 2008 to primarily promote the event.
-Tickets for WrestleMania 25 were originally scheduled to go on sale September 20, 2008, but had to be postponed out of concern for the residents near the Gulf of Mexico due to Hurricane Ike and the disaster area declaration by Texas Governor Rick Perry.
+Tickets for WrestleMania 25 were originally scheduled to go on sale on September 20, 2008, but had to be postponed out of concern for the residents near the Gulf of Mexico due to Hurricane Ike and the disaster area declaration by Texas Governor Rick Perry.
 Following another postponement due to the effect of Ike on the state of Texas, WWE announced that ticket sales would be postponed until November 8, 2008.

 The official theme songs for the event were AC/DC's "War Machine" and their live version of "Shoot to Thrill", as well as "So Hott" by Kid Rock.
-Other songs used at the event include "Crash" by Decyfer Down and "Touched" by VAST.
+Other songs used at the event included "Crash" by Decyfer Down and "Touched" by VAST.